timewave-computer/time-bandits/README.md

 Naming is in reference to the 1981 Terry Gilliam film, [Time Bandits](https://en.wikipedia.org/wiki/Time_Bandits).
 The system allows "time travellers" to write distributed programs that interact with multiple timelines at once.

-This is a protoype for working through various ideas about how to write a secure distribtued programming language as the composition algebraic effects, along with the supporting P2P architecture.
+This is a protoype for working through various ideas about how to write a secure distribtued programming language as the composition of algebraic effects, along with the supporting P2P architecture.

 ## Overview